FudaWiki/fudawiki-files/hanafuda/games.md

 3. **Sequence** games are those which depend upon players playing their cards to the field in a particular order, generally based upon one of the traditional [suit arrangements](/en/hanafuda/suits#arrangement-of-suits), often with a goal of emptying one's hand before one's opponents.

 Other families of card games are described [here](https://www.pagat.com/class/#mechanism).

+**Similarly, in Japan, there are 4 major families to which hanafuda games are classified, based on their gameplay elements:**
+1. **Mekuri-kei** games are fishing games that have the gameplay element of having to draw (めくる, *mekuru*) a card from the draw pile and playing it to capture a card of the same suit on the field.
+2. **Kabu-kei** games are showdown/banking games where the strength of a hand depends on the ones digit of the sum of the numbers on the cards in hand, similar to Baccarat.
+3. **Kingo-kei** games are showdown/banking games where players keep drawing cards until the sum of numbers on the cards in hand reaches 15, and if they exceed 15, it's a bust.
+The gameplay is comparable to Blackjack.
+4. **Yomi-kei** is the Japanese term for sequence games.

 # Traditional Games